godotengine/godot-docs/classes/class_os.rst

 You can also incorporate environment variables using the :ref:`get_environment<class_OS_method_get_environment>` method.

-You can set ``editor/main_run_args`` in the Project Settings to define command-line arguments to be passed by the editor when running the project.
+You can set :ref:`ProjectSettings.editor/main_run_args<class_ProjectSettings_property_editor/main_run_args>` to define command-line arguments to be passed by the editor when running the project.

 Here's a minimal example on how to parse command-line arguments into a dictionary using the ``--key=value`` form for arguments: